Private Markets

 Strengthening Capital Formation

-SIFMA supports regulatory approaches that ensure these markets continue to provide efficient access to capital, particularly for entrepreneurs, small and mid-sized businesses, and job creators.
-We encourage policymakers to recognize the distinct role private markets play in driving innovation and supporting economic resilience.
+SIFMA supports regulatory approaches that facilitate efficient access to capital, particularly for entrepreneurs, small and mid-sized businesses, and job creators.
+We encourage policymakers to recognize the important role private markets play in driving innovation and supporting economic resilience.

 Private Markets in Focus: Transparency, Valuation, and Retirement